🧘 3-Minute Breathing Exercise to Calm Your Mind

 A calming visual guide showing the four-step box breathing rhythm.

-🧠 3.
-Let the Noise Fade — Mental Reset
+🧠 Step 3: Let the Noise Fade — Mental Reset

 Try this:

-• With each round, imagine tension leaving your body — like fog lifting off your shoulders.
+• Imagine tension leaving your body with each breath — like fog rising from your shoulders.

-• If your mind wanders, that's okay.
-Just bring it gently back to your breath.
+• If your mind wanders, gently return your attention to your breath.

 A serene sunrise with fog, representing calm and mental clarity after mindful breathing

-🔁 4.
-Repeat as Needed — Build Your Reset Habit
+🔁 Step 4: Repeat as Needed — Build Your Reset Habit

 Try this: